 Housing Recovery Means Economic Recovery: Opinions on the housing recovery are diverse, however, everyone seems to agree that the housing sector plays an important role in propelling economic recoveries.
 The pending possibility of a fiscal cliff is highlight as a possibility that could reverse current positive housing progress.

-RE/MAX Results real estate specialist and Certified Distressed Property Expert, Jenna Thuening, tracks national housing recovery signals.
-Jenna feels that the economy continues to show slow, steady, and welcomed progress.
-The housing sector remains center stage in economic recovery, with many leaders recognizing that the increase in residential construction and home sales activity is important to the sustained and strong recovery of our nation.
+Home Destination tracks the national housing recovery signals to guide Twin Cities home buyers and homeowners.
+The economy continues to show slow, steady, and welcomed progress in the Twin Cities.
+The housing sector remains center stage in economic recovery, with many leaders recognizing that the increase in residential construction and home sales activity is important to the sustained and strong recovery of the Twin Cities housing market.

 Economic Recovery Is Slower Than The Housing Recovery